'Wake-up call': 9/11 prompted some to move aw... | Taiwan News

 The next spring they moved to Springfield, Ohio, where they had church friends.

 If a better way, it wasn't always smooth.
-It was initially a challenge for the Koveleskis' children to be the new, mixed-race kids in an area less diverse than Queens.
+It was initially a challenge for the Koveleskis' children to be the new, mixed-race kids — Michael is white, while Margery has Haitian heritage — in an area less diverse than Queens.
 And Michael struggled to find work in the shaky post-9/11 economy.
-A man who'd adhered to healthy eating, he found himself grateful for $5 pizzas that could feed the family, which now includes five children.
-It took eight years or so before he made what he had in New York.

-But when he did, he made it at his own business, Design Sleep, a shop selling natural latex mattresses and platform beds.
-His wife and older children sometimes help out at the shop, which has quadrupled in size during its 14 years.
+He found it by founding his own business, Design Sleep, which sells natural latex mattresses and platform beds.
+It's now in its 14th year.

 "WE TRY TO ECHO SOME OF WHAT WE LOVED"

-Heather and Tom LaGarde loved New York and didn't want to leave, even after she watched the twin towers burn from their rooftop.
+Heather and Tom LaGarde loved New York and didn't want to leave, even after she watched the twin towers burn from their rooftop on Manhattan's Lower East Side.

-They felt at home living on Manhattan's then gritty-artsy Lower East Side.
-She worked at a human rights organization and he, a former player with the Denver Nuggets and other NBA teams, ditched a Wall Street job to found a roller basketball program for neighborhood kids.

-So at first, the ramshackle North Carolina farm they spotted online in 2002 was only an occasional getaway.
-They'd started to want one after worrying about their 1-year-old daughter's health in the 9/11 smoke.
-They had no intention of moving back to North Carolina, where Heather had grown up and her 6-foot-10-inch (2.1-meter) husband had been a UNC basketball star.

 But over time, "we were very unmoored by 9/11," Heather says.
 "Even though I wasn't physically harmed, just to see it that close changes your perspective. ...
 Your priorities change."

+It felt harder and harder to stay in New York.
+Their nonprofit work — hers in human rights, his running a roller basketball program for neighborhood kids he'd founded after playing for the Denver Nuggets and other NBA teams — depended on fundraising that lagged in the rocky economy after the attacks.
+Friends moved away.

-So in 2004 the LaGardes moved into their farm near small-town Saxapahaw with two children, a few months' consulting work for Heather and no more of a plan than to keep their eyes open.
+At first, the ramshackle North Carolina farm they spotted online in 2002 was only going to be an occasional getaway.
+But in 2004, the LaGardes moved into the farm near small-town Saxapahaw with two children, a few months' consulting work for Heather and no plan beyond that.

-One day they saw someone tearing down a nearby barn.
-That led to starting an architectural salvage company, which led to starting a popular free music series and farmers' market at an old mill that was being renovated.
-Which led to starting the Haw River Ballroom, a music venue in a mill building, and founding a humanitarian innovation conference held in the ballroom.
+Having no plan evolved into starting an architectural salvage company; a popular free music series and farmers' market; a humanitarian innovation conference; and the Haw River Ballroom, a music venue in an old mill the couple helped renovate.

 "We try to echo some of what we loved" in New York, Heather says, "but living in an easier, simpler, more natural place."